 Of course, it’s not enough for managers and employees to identify a career path.
 There is also not a one-size-fits-all career pathing template.
 However, mentorship can be used as a tool to make those moves and advancements possible.
 One Wharton report recommended mentoring and sponsorship as ways to improve affective commitment, reduce burnout and minimize turnover intent.

-Here are some examples of how specific mentorship program can help with career pathing:
+Here are some examples of how specific mentorship program can help with career paths:

 - Mentoring circles allow employees the chance to develop specific skills that they may need to hone on to progress in their careers.